 Results for three state simulation

 Table 1 below shows the mean simulated proportions in the dead, independent and dependent stroke state, together with 95% credible intervals (95% CrIs) as well as mean simulated utility multipliers associated with each of the states, also with 95% CrIs.
 The simulation suggests that approximately one quarter of patients die as a result of a stroke, around one fifth are left in a dependent state, and the remainder are left in an independent state.
 Being in a dependent state leads, on average, to slightly more than a halving of the patient’s quality of life, whereas being in an independent state leads to quality of live reducing by around one fifth.

+mRS Aggregate health States Results